patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 <aside class="notes">
 (Nate)
-CSS is a language for specifying how documents are presented to users — how they are styled, laid out, etc.
+CSS is a language for specifying how HTML documents are presented to users — how they're laid out, what typefaces they use, and what colors different elements should be.
 </aside>

 ---